haseeb8118/Machine-Learning-SSUET-Assignment-01/README.md

 ------------------------------------------------------------------------------------------------------------

-ASSIGNMENT-03:Q1.
+ASSIGNMENT-03:
+Question:
 Apply transfer learning algorithms to detect diseases like tuberculosis (TB) in X-Ray images and brain tumors in MRI images and analyze the results.
 Analyze all results

 Dataset:
   - Chest X-Ray Images (TB)